-Our web server does not recognize or respond to any “do not track” setting you may have in your browser.
+We will recognize and respond to any “do not track” setting you may have in your browser.

 The third parties who we permit to collect data on our site have features that allow you to block their data collection via cookies.
 See their privacy policies and cookie policies:

 If you do not wish to receive our email or other communications, please send your request to email@example.com.
 Please note that it may take up to ten days to remove your contact information from our marketing communications lists, so you may receive correspondence from us for a short time after you make your request.

 Children are not permitted to use our site or services.
 We do not knowingly collect personal information from anyone under 18.
 If you are under 18, do not use or provide any information on our Sites unless you have involved your parent or guardian.
 If we discover that we have information about a child we will delete that information.
 If you are the parent or guardian of a child and you believe we have personal data about the child without your consent, please contact us at the address appearing at the top of this page and we will delete that information.